RayComposer/raycomposer-api/README.md

 API for RayComposer Laser Show Devices
 ======================================
-Although [RayComposer](http://www.raycomposer.com) offers a complete set of tools to create laser shows, some of you asked if they can use the [RayComposer](http://www.raycomposer.com) laser show devices with their own (or some third party) software.

-To fulfill your wish, this API (Application Programming Interface) was designed.
-It allows easy access to the [RayComposer](http://www.raycomposer.com)  devices from most programming languages.
+This API (Application Programming Interface) was designed to allow low-level hardware access to the [RayComposer ILDA DAC devices](http://www.raycomposer.com) ([RayComposer USB](http://www.raycomposer.de/en/ilda-dac-interfaces/raycomposer-usb/) and [RayComposer NET](http://www.raycomposer.de/en/ilda-dac-ausgabekarten/raycomposer-net/)) from your custom (or third-party) application software.
+The API functions only use simple data types to enable compatibility with a large number of programming languages.

-Have fun and be creative.
+Have fun and be creative!

+Copyright ©2015-2017 RayComposer - R. Adams.

 Documentation
 -------------